Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 For more information on these color systems, see [here for RGBA](https://en.wikipedia.org/wiki/RGBA_color_model) and [here for HSVA](https://en.wikipedia.org/wiki/HSL_and_HSV).

 For both representations, all components are 32-bit floats in `[0, 1]`.
-The **alpha** component is also called **opacity**, which the inverse of *transparency*.
+The **alpha** component is also called **opacity**, which is the inverse of *transparency*.
 An alpha value of 1 means the color is fully opaque, a value of 0 means it is fully transparent, making it invisible when displayed on screen.

 ### Converting Colors